getify/Functional-Light-JS/CONTRIBUTING.md

 This book has already been edited.
 Most typos have already been caught and fixed, but there might still be some mistakes here and there.

-If you're going to submit a PR for typo fixes, please be measured in doing, perhaps by collecting several small changes into a single PR (in separate commits).
+If you're going to submit a PR for typo fixes, please be measured in doing so, perhaps by collecting several small changes into a single PR (in separate commits).

 ## Reading Experience (Chapter/Section links, etc)